research-software-directory/RSD-as-a-service/documentation/docs/api.md

 # API

-We use PostgREST for the API, see the [documentation](https://postgrest.org/en/v9.0/api.html) on how to use the API.
+We use PostgREST for the API, see the [documentation](https://postgrest.org/en/v10.0/api.html) on how to use the API.

+You can also visit the [Swagger UI here](https://research-software-directory.org/swagger/)

 The database diagram for [release 1.1.0](https://github.com/research-software-directory/RSD-as-a-service/releases/tag/v1.1.0) is as follows: